DBUPDGEN

 $phystype Name of physical datatype, for instance float, varchar(16).

-$property A property accepted by the SQL function objectproperty(), and for which the value may be 0 or 1.
+$property A property accepted by the SQL function objectproperty, and for which the value may be 0 or 1.

 The function returns 1 if the column $col exists in the table $tbl.
-If you have specified $usertype or $phystype, then $col must have this datatype for aba_check_column() to return 1.
-You can also pass a property for aba_check_column() to check for.
-Example of such properties are AllowsNull and IsIdentity.
+If you have specified $usertype or $phystype, then $col must have this datatype for aba_check_column to return 1.
+You can also pass a property for aba_check_column to check for.
+Examples of such properties are AllowsNull and IsIdentity.
+The idea is that you can conclude whether a table-update already has been run, by checking a column affected by the update.

-pr "#=========== BANKHOLIDAYS ===================";
+pr "#=========== TABLE EVENTPOSITIONS ===================";

-if (not aba_check_column('bankholidays', 'newcol')) {
+if (not aba_check_column('eventpositions', 'newcol'))

 ....

-} # End of update of bankholidays
+} # End of update of eventpositions

 else {